replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/03-adding-preflights-to-the-chart/assignment.md

 Now that you know how to include your preflight checks into a Helm chart, let's add them to the Harbor Helm chart.
-To make the secret fit in with Bitnami's naming, labeling, and annotation conventions there's a little bit of boiler plate required.
-You'll likely need to do something similar to follow your team's conventions when working with your own chart.
+To make the secret fit in with Bitnami's naming, labeling, and annotation conventions, there is a little bit of boiler plate required.
+You will likely need to do something similar to follow your team's conventions when working with your own chart.